 We may collect, store and use the following kinds of personal data:

 - your name and contact details, including physical address, telephone number and e-mail address, and social media identity

 - financial information, such as payment-related information, including bank details or debit/credit card details

-- the information you add to your profile as a member of our networking platform, including your affiliation(s) and position(s) held in social movement organisations, and the posts you make on our discussion lists including ‘+1s’ and ‘likes’ of others’ posts.
+- the information you add to your profile as a member of our networking platform, including your affiliation(s) and position(s) held in social movement organisations, and the posts you make on our discussion boards or lists including ‘+1s’ and ‘likes’ of others’ posts.

 - other personal information we receive in the course of providing services to you, including details of why you have decided to contact us/apply to one of our training courses, details of trainings you have attended and your contributions during training sessions, details of topics/areas of interest to you, responses to surveys you have completed, equal opportunities monitoring information and information about any health and disability-related requirements

 - technical information, including information about your visits to and use of our Site and the device you used to access the Site, your IP address, geographical location, browser type, referral source, length of visit and number of page views